The Discrete Fundamental Group of the Associahedron, and the Exchange Module: A Calculation of .

-It is easy to see that one may write the geodesic 5-cycle with label $\{2,3,4,5,6\}$ as a sum of geodesic 4-cycles and those geodesic 5-cycles that have a 1 in their label.
-Also, we show in the following theorem that no geodesic 5-cycle with a 1 in its label may be written as a sum of other geodesic 5-cycles with a 1 in their label.
-Thus, $A_1^{1}(\EuScript{T}_3)^{ab}$ is generated by geodesic 5-cycles with a 1 in their label.
-Since there is no relation among these generators, $A_1^{1}(\EuScript{T}_3)^{ab}$ is free abelian.
-There are $\binom{5}{4}=5$ such cycles.
+The geodesic 5-cycle with label $\{2,3,4,5,6\}$ can be written as a sum of geodesic 4-cycles and the geodesic 5-cycles that have a 1 in their label.
+Thus, we can $A_1^1(\EuScript{T}_3)^{ab}$ actually has rank at most 5.
+Our main theorem claims that the rank, in this case, is 5: \begin{theorem} $A_1^{n-2}(\TN)^{ab}$ is free abelian of rank $\binom{n+2}{4}$.
+A basis is given by $B = \{[C]_S: S \subset [n+3], |S| = 5, 1 \in S \}$, where $[C]_S$ is the equivalence class of geodesic 5-cycles whose label set is $S$, and such that $\epsilon(C) = +$. \end{theorem} Note that Theorem \ref{thm:intro2} follows from this theorem. \begin{proof} This proof contains two parts.
+First, we show that, for any geodesic 5-cycle $C$ without a 1 in its label, there is another geodesic $5$-cycle $C'$, such that $C' \A C$ and $C'$ may be written as a sum of geodesic 5-cycles with a 1 in their labels.
+Then we show that there are no relations between geodesic 5-cycles that have distinct labels which contain the element 1.